soulverteam/SoulverCore/README.md

 ## License

-Please [email us](mailto:contact@soulver.app) if you wish to use SoulverCore in a public or commerical project.
+You may use SoulverCore in personal/private projects.
+Please [email us](mailto:contact@soulver.app) if you wish to use SoulverCore in a publically available or commerical project.